 This command has two functions.
-First, it sets the values of z for which contour points are to be determined (by linear interpolation between data points or function isosamples.)
-Second, it controls the way contours are drawn between the points determined to be of equal z. <n> should be an integral constant expression and <z1>, <z2> ... any constant expressions.
-The parameters are:
+First, it sets the values of z for which contours are to be determined.
+The number of contour levels <n> should be an integral constant expression. <z1>, <z2> ... are real-valued expressions.
+Second, it controls the appearance of the individual contour lines.